 Sao Paulo is served by three major, international airports.
-Sao Paulo-Guarulhos International Airport, often called Cumbica and located 30 km northeast of Sao Paulo, is the largest international airport in the city.
+Sao Paulo-Guarulhos International Airport often called Cumbica and located 30km northeast of Sao Paulo, is the largest international airport in the city.
 The second, Viracopos in Campinas serves both international and domestic flights.
 Last but not the least, is Aeroporto Congonhas, a domestic airport from where you can get a transfer flight to other cities in Brazil.
-Located to south of Centro, it takes about 30-minute drive to reach the airport, depending on traffic.
+Located south of Centro, it takes about a 30-minute drive to reach the airport, depending on traffic.

 Blue and white Guarucoop radio taxis will transport you from the airport to your destination and the fare is pre-decided based on your drop-off address.

 Sao Paulo has three main bus terminals, all of which are connected to the metro.
-Rodoviário do Tietê, the second largest bus terminal in the world, is located on the Tietê Metrô stop.
-It links the cities throughout Brazil in addition to serving neighbouring countries of Paraguay, Uruguay, and Argentina.
+Rodoviário do Tietê, the second-largest bus terminal in the world is located on the Tietê Metrô stop.
+It links the cities throughout Brazil in addition to serving neighboring countries of Paraguay, Uruguay, and Argentina.
 Cumbica shuttle services also arrive and depart at this terminal.

 One of the finest rail transportation systems in the Americas, Sao Paulo Metro comprises of five lines.
 The sixth line is a planned extension of the Metro.
 Along with another company, Companhia Paulista de Trens Metropolitanos, the Metro covers the entire urban area of Sao Paulo city and the 39 municipalities that make up the São Paulo Metropolitan Region.

-There are three types of taxis in Sao Paulo – radio taxis, street cabs and deluxe cabs.
-Unless it is a radio taxi, cabs are white in colour with glowing green "TAXI" sign on the roof top.
-Check out for colour of the taxi, sticker having the driver's photo and name and red license plate.
+There are three types of taxis in Sao Paulo – radio taxis, street cabs, and deluxe cabs.
+Unless it is a radio taxi, cabs are white in colour with a glowing green "TAXI" sign on the rooftop.
+Check out for colour of the taxi, sticker having the driver's photo and name, and red license plate.
 These street cabs can be hailed at city squares and large venues.
 The other, which is a radio taxi, is to be ordered on a telephone or booked online.
 Taxi fare in Sao Paulo is comparatively pricier than in other big cities and there is a chance of being robbed if you are a foreigner.
-Get detailed taxi fares for all Brazilian cities, including Sao Paulo on Preco do Taxi.

 Tipping in Brazil is nearly non-existent and is given only if the service is beyond excellence.
 However, tipping is appreciated, if you are a tourist who can afford to be generous.